 - Heavy use of tokens and other digital assets as incentives to participate.

 What is permissioned blockchain and what are its key characteristics?

-In contrast, permissioned blockchains (AKA private blockchains or permissioned sandboxes) are closed networks in which previously designated parties, sometimes members of a consortium, interact and participate in consensus and data validation.
-They are partially decentralized in the sense of being distributed across known participants rather than unknown participants, as in permissionless blockchains.
-Tokens and digital assets are possible but less common than in permissionless.
+In contrast, permissioned blockchains -- also known as private blockchains or permissioned sandboxes -- are closed networks in which previously designated parties, who are sometimes members of a consortium, interact and participate in consensus and data validation.
+They are partially decentralized in the sense of being distributed across known participants rather than unknown participants.
+Tokens and digital assets are possible but less common than in permissionless blockchains.

 Pros and cons of permissionless blockchain

 The open, highly decentralized nature of permissionless blockchains has certain advantages and disadvantages.